NYWIFT Blog

 Katie Chambers

 Katie Chambers Katie Chambers is the Senior Director of Community & Public Relations at New York Women in Film & Television (NYWIFT).
-She also serves as the Communications Chair of the New Jersey State Federation of Women's Clubs and is a freelance writer and digital marketing strategist.
-Follow her on Twitter @KatieGChambers.
+She is also a regular contributing writer for From Day One, an outlet focused on innovations in HR.
+She serves on othe Board of Directors of the New Jersey State Federation of Women's Clubs and is a freelance writer, copyeditor, and digital marketing strategist.
+Follow her @KatieGChambers.

 View all posts by Katie Chambers